-In 2023 and 2022, the Group's copper productions were sold to two customers.
-However, it has no significant concentration of credit risk since it can sell its copper concentrate to other third party customers.
+In 2024 and 2023, the Group's copper productions were sold to one customer.
+However, it has no significant concentration of credit risk since it can sell its copper concentrate to other third-party customers.
 The Company continuously monitors the receivable of one customer resulting from the valuation of the provisionally-priced shipments at year end.